NathanielF/NathanielF.github.io/notes/certain_things/Statistics/Analogies between Missing Data and Causal Inference.md

 ### Propensity Scores

 The propensity score has a role in a number of re-weighting schemes for the estimation of missing data.
 These rely on the property of expectation under (MAR).
 So accuracy of the propensity score is itself an important question.
-The missing-ness variable $R$ is a binary random variable in $\{ 0, 1 \}$.
-Maximum likelihood methods for logistic regression are often used to estimate these terms.
+Because the missing-ness variable $R$ is a binary random variable in $\{ 0, 1 \}$ maximum likelihood methods for logistic regression are often used to estimate these terms.

 $$p_{R}(\mathbf{x}) \sim logit(X_{i} \beta )$$